-During the current fiscal year and previous accounting period there was no change in the business models under which the Bank holds the financial assets and therefore no reclassifications were made.
+During 2023 the Bank adopted two new business models for the loan portfolio, which did not lead to reclassifications.
+For 2022, no new business models were identified.
 Changes in contractual cash flows are considered under the accounting policies on derecognition and modification of financial assets and liabilities.